Easiest Drop Biscuits with a simple prep “secret”—just a bowl and spoon needed. Hot, buttery, and flaky, they melt in your mouth fresh from the oven!

 Recipe Notes

-Note 1: Measuring flour: If you press a measuring cup into a bag of flour, you will pack in way too much flour (denser/drier biscuits).
-To accurately measure the flour, spoon the flour into the measuring cup until it's overfilled.
-Then use the back of a table knife to level the measuring cup at the top.
-Youโ€™ll have a perfect flour measurement now
+Note 1: If you press a measuring cup into a bag of flour, you will pack in way too much flour (denser/drier biscuits).
+To accurately measure flour, spoon flour into the measuring cup until it’s overfilled.
+Then use the back of a table knife to level the top.

 Nutrition